geoffreygarrett/notes.geoffreygarrett.com/content/_index.md

   some weak parts, but it's getting there with time.
 Ideally it won't stay a seedling for much longer, it just needs a bit of tending, water and sunshine.
 - 🌲 An **Evergreen** has finished growing.
-It could do with some pruning once in a while throughout the s`easons, but it's mature and isn't expected to disappear in our lifetime.`
+It could do with some pruning once in a while throughout the seasons, but it's mature and isn't expected to disappear in our lifetime.